microsoft/pxt-ev3/docs/troubleshoot.md

 ### ~hint

-Firmware is the software that runs all the basic operations on your brick.
-Your programs run with the firmware to make the @boardname@ do all the things you want it to do.
-Your brick comes with the firmware already installed.
-You could have a brick with an older version of firmware that needs updating in order for it to work properly with MakeCode.
+Firmware is the software that runs all the basic operations on your EV3 Brick.
+Your programs and the firmware work together to make the EV3 Brick do all things you want it to.
+Your EV3 Brick comes with firmware pre-installed, but it may need to be updated to work properly with MakeCode.

 ### ~

-To check the the firmware version on your brick:
+To check the the firmware version on your EV3 Brick:

 1. Go to the **Settings** menu (it's under the wrench tool symbol)
 2. Select **Brick Info** and press ENTER